 All other asbestos removal is not an exempt activity.

-Site Improvements: Repair of existing feature of roads, driveways, sidewalks, and curbs, if repairs are done with like material, and there are no changes in dimension or configuration of these features.
+Site Improvements: Repair of existing features of roads, driveways, sidewalks, and curbs, if repairs are done with like material, and there are no changes in dimension or configuration of these features.
 Repair does not include partial or complete replacement of features, the use of alternate materials, expansion of features, or ground disturbance.
 Repair of fencing when work is done in-kind to closely match existing material and form; work must be done with no new ground disturbance.

 Underground Utilities.
 Emergency repair of water, gas, electric, storm and waste water systems if it occurs within the original trench or footprint.